 - 15 MW wind farm in Phu Yen Province.
 The project is owned by VINACONEX.
 Institute for Energy (IE) prepared the feasibility study.

 The Vietnamese wind market is very potential.
 Wind energy is seen as the most effective energy alternative.
-At the moment, Electricity Vietnam (EVN) is only concentrating on thermal, hydro, and gas generated power.
-A nuclear power plant will be realized in future.
+At the moment, Electricity Vietnam (EVN) is only concentrating on thermal, hydro, gas generated power and nuclear power plant.
 Renewable energies such as wind, solar energies have not been paid much attention.
 Prof. PhD Nguyen, senior expert of Research Center for Energy and Environment said that the potential exploitation of wind energy in Vietnam by 2030 is 400 MW.

 Finland was one of the world’s leading nations in linking economic growth and clean technology, especially liquid waste treatment and renewable energy technologies.
 Finland wants to continue promoting cooperation with Vietnam in clean technology.
 The workshop held by the Finnish embasssy in Hanoi was a good opportunity for businesses from both countries to discuss impacts of urbanisation and industrialisation, and help map out detailed programmes to implement jointly.